snyderks/spotkov/README.md

  - SPOTIFY_ID: your Spotify API key
  - SPOTIFY_SECRET: your Spotify API secret key
  - LASTFM_KEY: your Last.FM API key
- - LASTFM_SECRET (optional): your Last.FM secret key (currently not used by the application)
+ - LASTFM_SECRET: (optional) your Last.FM secret key (currently not used by the application)

  *None* of the above environment variables are stored by the application and are read again on each run.